CarolDoudouCao/Archaeo_Bodyform_China/README.md

 └── README.md                                      # Project overview and documentation
 ```

-> **Note:** This repository uses male femur length as an example to illustrate modelling workflows.
+> **Note:** This repository uses male femur length as an example to illustrate the modelling process.
->>  The scripts apply to both sexes and all traits—simply change the predicted variable (e.g., male femur length to female crural index).
+>> The same workflow applies to other traits and both sexes by simply modifying the predicted variable. (e.g., male femur length to female crural index).
 >> Additional scripts are therefore omitted to avoid duplication.

 ## 📚 Study Overview